 1877 Game Throwing

-On September 5, 1877, Hall and Jim Devlin, playing for the Louisville Grays, agreed to throw the next day's game in Cincinnati for $25 apiece.
+On September 5, 1877, Hall and Jim Devlin, playing for the Louisville Grays, agreed to throw the next day's game, on the road against the Cincinnati Reds, for $25 apiece.
 Louisville lost the game 1-0.
 This was part of a disastrous late-season road trip in which the seemingly pennant-bound Louisville club lost seven straight games.
 The losing streak was characterized by "bonehead" plays and poor pitching.
-The Grays relinquished their lead and eventually finished second, trailing Boston by three games.
+The Grays relinquished their lead and eventually finished second, trailing the Boston Red Caps by three games.
 Meanwhile, certain Grays were seen around town donning fancy new jewelry and ostentatiously dining at exclusive top restaurants.

 This suspicion increased as the players performed very well in post-season exhibition matches.
 The team vice president, Charles Chase, who had earlier received but disregarded telegrams informing him that gamblers were betting against the Grays in certain games, began an investigation.
 At the end of the season, suspicion arose that players were being paid to intentionally lose games.
 Chase demanded that his players allow him to inspect their papers.
 On October 26th, Chase confronted Hall and Devlin with charges that they threw road games in August and September.
 Both admitted to throwing non-league games and implicated teammates Al Nichols and Bill Craver.
 Admitting his involvement, Hall was expelled from the club.